Overview

 This tutorial doesn’t cover the calendar basics.
 For an introduction to using the monthly calendar component in ASP.NET Core, please see the following tutorial:

-You can also use the visual UI Builder app to configure the monthly calendar component and generate a starting project:
+You can also use the visual UI Builder app to configure the monthly calendar component and generate the client-side starting point for the page:

 Scheduling maintenance tasks